 Why We Exist and What We Do

 The source of every other important part of our brand is the brand identity.
 We’ve laid ours out in a couple of paragraphs, covering all the bases regarding who Element Three is and what a business might get if they work with us.
-It’s a short and sweet distillation of most everything you need to know going in, in a form that works as boilerplate for both internal and external eyes.
+It’s a short and sweet distillation of basically everything you need to know, in a form that works as boilerplate for both internal and external eyes.

-In addition to these, we’ve created short introductions that everyone from the executive team to new hires can use to explain who we are and what we do.
-That’s our elevator speech, which tells our brand story clearly and concisely, and our cocktail party speech, which is just as clear and even more concise.
+We’ve also created short introductions that everyone from the executive team to new hires can use to explain who we are and what we do.
+That’s our elevator speech, which tells our brand story clearly and concisely.
+We actually have two—there’s one tailored to when we’re talking to someone at the executive or c-suite level, and one for when we’re talking to peers in the marketing industry.

-All of this—from our brand identity to our noble purpose—is the foundation of the rest of the brand.
-What’s to come is how that brand is represented, verbally, visually, and tonally, to stakeholders inside and outside your organization.
+All of this—from our brand identity to our purpose—is the foundation of the rest of the brand.
+What’s to come is how that brand is represented, verbally, visually, and tonally, to stakeholders inside and outside the organization.

 The Brand Wheel